 - Thundershirts are fitted garments designed to soothe anxious dogs through compression.
 The snug fit of a Thundershirt provides pressure therapy, relieving tension and helping your dog to calm down.

 - Thundershirts can be used to treat anxiety triggered by a number of events.
-Wearing a Thundershirt can aid in alleviating general anxiety, as well as anxiety caused by fireworks, storms, or travel.
+Wearing a Thundershirt can aid in alleviating general anxiety, as well as anxiety caused by loud noises, fireworks, storms, or travel.